When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-How Much Does A Sleep Study Cost?
+How Much Does a Sleep Study Cost?

-The cost of a sleep study can range from less than $500 to more than $10,000, depending on insurance coverage as well as whether it is an in-lab or at-home study.
-A sleep study helps doctors and sleep specialists diagnose many types of sleep disorders.
-People may also undergo sleep studies to establish a treatment plan or to confirm that treatment is working well.
+The cost of a sleep study can vary widely depending on insurance coverage and whether the test is done at home or in a sleep lab.
+A sleep study helps doctors and sleep specialists diagnose many types of sleep disorders, including sleep apnea, insomnia, restless legs syndrome, and narcolepsy.
+Some people may also undergo sleep studies to establish a treatment plan or to confirm that treatment is working.

-Cost of a Sleep Study
+How Much Does a Sleep Study Cost?

 A sleep study can cost as little as $150 for an in-home sleep study or more than $10,000 for an in-lab sleep study.
 Sleep study costs vary from state to state and depend in part on whether a person has insurance coverage .